 What is kindergarten?

 Kindergarten is a two-year, full-day program that helps children get the best possible start in school.
 Your child will be challenged and encouraged to do their very best.
-Our caring team of educators, including a teacher and an early childhood educator, are with them every step of the way!
-They are also a great resource for you to talk with.
+Our caring team of educators is with them every step of the way!
+Our staff are also a great resource for you to talk with.

 Why is kindergarten important?